ARM-software/CMSIS-View/Doxygen/src/Fault.md

 - \subpage flt_theory explains in details how the Fault component stores fault information and how it can be used for further analysis.
 - \subpage flt_use provides instructions on how to enable Fault component in a project.

+**Application Note**

+An application note is available that describes the Cortex-M fault exceptions from the programmers view and explains their usage during the software development cycle: [KAN209 - Using Cortex-M3/M4/M7 Fault Exceptions](https://developer.arm.com/documentation/kan209/latest).

 \page flt_theory Theory of operation